-- Tip the crumb mix into the tin and press down firmly to make an even base.
-Set aside in the fridge to chill whilst you make the filling.
+- Tip the crumb mix into the tin and press down firmly with the back of a spoon to make an even base.
+Set aside in the fridge to chill.

-- Melt the dark chocolate in a glass bowl either using a microwave set to medium on 30 second bursts (stirring well between each), or sitting the bowl over a gently simmering saucepan of water (but not touching the water).
+- Melt the dark chocolate in a glass bowl either using a microwave set at medium on 30 second bursts (stirring well between each)… Or setting the bowl over a gently simmering saucepan of water (not touching the water), stirring frequently.
 Cool slightly.

-- Beat the cream cheese in a large bowl with the sugar and custard powder until combined and soft.
+- Lightly beat the cream cheese in a large bowl with the sugar and custard powder until combined and soft.

 - Add and beat in the whole eggs, followed by the egg yolks and finally the soured cream.
-Ensure they are fully combined and smooth.
+Ensure the mixture is fully combined and smooth.

-- Finally add the melted chocolate and liquid cocoa and mix again until smooth.
+- Finally add the melted chocolate and cocoa paste and mix again until smooth.

-- Take the cake tin out of the fridge and carefully line the outside with 2 layers of cling-film and a layer of strong foil, making sure there are no holes at the base, so that the cake is protected from the water bath.
+- Take the cake tin from the fridge and very carefully line the outside with 2 layers of clingfilm and a layer of strong foil, making sure there are no holes at the base, so that the tin is completely sealed at the sides and protected from the water bath.

-- Pour the mix into the cake tin on top of the biscuit base and smooth the top.
+- Pour the chocolate filling mixture into the cake tin on top of the biscuit base and smooth the top.

-- Remove from the oven when cooked and take off the foil and cling-film, before leaving to cool in the tin on a wire rack.
+- When baked, remove the cheesecake from the oven and take off the foil and cling-film.
+Leave the cake to cool completely in the tin on a wire rack.

-- Once cool, place in the fridge and leave to fully set for 3 to 4 hours or overnight.
+- Once cold, place in the fridge and leave to fully set for a minimum of 3 to 4 hours (and preferably overnight).

-- To make the topping, melt the chocolate with the cream and golden syrup in a saucepan over a gently heat, stirring frequently, then beat with a spoon or whisk until smooth and silky.
+- Melt the white chocolate with the cream and syrup in a small saucepan over a gentle heat, stirring frequently.
+Then beat with a spoon or whisk until smooth and silky.

-- Allow to cool and then spoon and spread over the surface of the cake.
-Save any left over to use as an additional sauce to accompany the cake.
+- Allow to cool before spooning/spreading over the surface of the cake.
+(Save any left over to use as additional sauce to accompany the cake).

-- Decorate with raspberries and chocolate curls and enjoy!
+- Decorate the top with raspberries and chocolate curls and enjoy.